wdlingit/rackj/walkthrough/Rackj_short_reads_AScomp.md

 ## 5. Alternative-splicing event comparison between two merged samples

+The next command performs comparisons for three kinds of alternative-splicing events based on files generated in the last section for the two merged samples control and treatment.
 ```
 AScomp_merged.pl tair10.strand.cgff control treatment
 ```

+In this workthrough example, the command would generate tab-delimited text files named `SS{IR/ES/DA}m_control-treatment.xls` for the three kinds of alternative-splicing events.
+These files can be opened directed by Excel.
+Rest part of this session explains the three files.
+We assume these files were opened using Excel and Excel column names A, B, C, ... were used in the following descriptions.

+### Intron-retention: SSIRm_control-treatment.xls

+Column meanings:
+A. Gene ID
+B/C. the intron / its length
+D/E. read depths of the intron in the two samples
+F/G. average read depths of neighboring exons in the two samples H/I/J. chi-squared value (goodness-of-fit), corresponding P-value, and adjusted P-value
+K. the minimum averaged exon read depth
+L/M. fold-change (comparing intron depth against exon depth) / regulation direction N/O. portions of the intron been covered by any reads in the two samples

+In this file, every row represents an intron, and there are four numbers (columns D~G) directly related with the comparison.
+The idea of the comparison is to take read depths of neighboring exons in the two samples (columns F & G) as the background, and see if read depths of the intron in the two samples (columns D & E) are not following the background.
+In other words, "not following the background" means "not proportional to the background".
+A significant p-value (column I) or adjusted p-value (column J) means such a preference to one of the two samples.

+Sometimes the computation could be wrong simply because of erroneous intron annotation.
+For example, an intron in database but actually an exon.
+To filter out unreliable records, you may consider to set some of the constraints:
+1. remove rows with low exonMIN (<1, column K), because low read depths of neighboring exons mean low effectiveness of the comparison
+2. remove rows with exonMIN lower than intron read depths, because this might mean wrong database annotation
+3. remove rows with two low (<0.7) covered fractions (columns N & O).
+Covered fraction means the region of introns been covered by any reads.
+An wrongly reported intron (by a significant p-value) may have low fraction values in both samples.

+### Exon-skipping: SSESm_control-treatment.xls

+Column meanings:
+A. Gene ID
+B. the splicing pattern of the exon skipping event C/D. numbers of reads supporting the exon-skipping event in the two samples E/F. numbers of reads not supporting the exon-skipping event in the two samples, i.e., reads involving at least one skipped exon and one boundary exon
+G/H/I. chi-squared value (goodness-of-fit), corresponding P-value, and adjusted P-value J/K. fold-change (comparing exon-skipping reads against non-exon-skipping reads) / regulation direction L/M. read-depths of uniq-reads in the two samples
+N/O. chi-squared value (goodness-of-fit) and corresponding P-value P/Q. fold-change (comparing exon-skipping reads against uniq-read-depths) / regulation direction

+In this file, each row represents a non-consecutive exon pair, which were spanned by some reads in some samples.
+By "spanned" it means that a read was split into parts to be mapped to the genome, and these exon regions were mapped by two consecutive read parts.
+In other words, the spanning read skipped some exon(s) between the non-consecutive exon pairs, and we consider that the read is supporting the exon-skipping event (hereinafter, ES event).
+In column B, the two numbers are for the two non-consecutive exons (numbered in chromosome orientation, must refer the merged gene model).
+Columns C & D are read counts supporting the ES event (noted by column B) in the two samples, and columns E & F are read counts not supporting the ES event in the two samples.
+By "not supporting" it means a read is spanning from one of the non-consecutive exons to a skipped exon.
+For example, let's say the ES event is 3<=>5 (meaning exon 4 was skipped by some reads), a read was consider as not supporting the ES event means that it is spanning exons 3 & 4 or 4 & 5.

+Accordingly, given an ES event, we have its supporting read counts and non-supporting read counts in columns C~F. Comparing them we have p-values and adjusted p-values in columns H & I (column G can be omitted).
+Generally speaking, a significant (adjusted) p-value means supporting read counts are not proportional to non-supporting read counts, and there should be a preference of the exon-skipping event to some sample.
+Fold-change at column J was computed by supporting_ratio_treatment/supporting_ratio_control, where supporting_ratio = #supporting_read/#non-supporting_read.
+For an enhanced (column K, regulation) ES event, its supporting_ratio_treatment is greater than supporting_ratio_control, means higher chance to have an ES transcript per transcription in the treatment sample.
+Similarly, a reduced ES event means lower chance to have an ES transcript per transcription in the treatment sample.

+In some cases, an isoform containing ES event(s) could be the constitutional form.
+And, if some other form without ES is preferential to some sample, the above comparison could give significant p-value(s).
+To detect such false alarms, ES supporting read counts were compared to read depths (columns L & M) of the gene.
+The corresponding p-value (column O) should be significant if the ES event is not constitutional.

+Suggested filtering criteria:
+1. filter out rows with total reads from columns C~F less than or equal to 20 (or higher as you wish), for their low effectiveness of the comparison
+2. pick rows with significant (adjusted) p-values at column H or I AND significant p-values at column O

+### Donor-acceptor: SSDAm_control-treatment.xls

 SSDAm files:
 A. Gene ID